idbrii/daveconfig/codereview.md

 * Call super in overridden functions or comment why you're not calling super.
 	* Distinguishes whether not calling super is an oversight.
 	* If super is called in a called function, then comment.
+* Avoid using `default` in switch statements.
+	* Compiler can output a warning for unhandled enums only if default is omitted.
+I prefer to return from all cases and assert after the switch (to be extra safe).
+	* Using default to assert converts a compile-time error into a runtime error.

 ## Style